Appendix A: Public Engagement

 Interviews were conducted with the individuals listed below, representing their departments.
 Additional focused meetings were held with representatives of the UNC Healthcare, the Athletics Department and members of the steering committee to discuss draft facility recommendations.

-- Sergeant Megan Howard, UNC-CH Campus Police, DPS
+- Sergeant Megan Howard, UNC-Chapel Hill Campus Police, DPS

 - Ray Magyar (retired), Transportation Planner, DPS